kennethprose/MinecraftModManager/README.md

 ### What is a 'slug'

 \- In addition to an ID, each mod on Modrinth comes with a more human readable identifier called a slug.
 For example, the mod ID for Fabric API is P7dR8mSH, which can be hard to remember and not very informative.
-However, the Fabric API's slug is just fabric-api which is easy to remember and can tell you exactly what the mod is at a glance.
+However, the Fabric API's slug is just 'fabric-api', which is easy to remember and can tell you exactly what the mod is at a glance.

-### Where can I find a mod's ID or slug
+### Where can I find a Modrinth mod's ID or slug

 \- From the [Modrinth website](https://modrinth.com/mods).
 The slug can be found at the end of the url on a specific mod's page.
 Fabric API for example: https[]()://modrinth.com/mod/**fabric-api**.
 The mod's ID can be found at the bottom of the page where it says "Project ID."

+### Where can I find a CurseForge mod's ID

+\- From the [CurseForge website](https://www.curseforge.com/minecraft).
+The mod's ID can be found on the right sidebar on the mod page.
+It is under the "About Project" section where it says "Project ID."